-Are you wanting to take a tour but not sure how to choose the best company to go with?
+Are you wanting to take a tour but not sure how to choose a good tour company to go with?
 More often than not when traveling people don’t give this too much thought.
 But choosing the wrong company can be disastrous, ruin your vacation and be a total waste of money.
 To make sure you don’t end up with a travel disaster story read on for my top tips to help with choosing a tour company for your next adventure.

 Is this a once in a lifetime experience?

-This it the first and most important question you want to ask yourself.
+This is the first and most important question you want to ask yourself.
 How important is this trip to me?

 Ie. are you planning on hiking to Everest Base Camp?
 Or Hiking Volcan Acatenango?
 Or maybe you want to do the Inca Trail?